Table of Content

 The job is part strategist, part engineer.
 One day they might be mapping out an AI infrastructure for real-time fraud detection in a bank.
 Next, they could be defining an AI systems design that lets a retailer forecast demand and adjust supply chains automatically.

-Unlike data scientists who focus on models, or software engineers who build features, the AI architect looks at the full picture like data pipelines, model deployment, integration with cloud AI platforms, compliance with industry rules, and how all of it will scale when usage grows.
+Unlike data scientists who focus on models, or software engineers who build features, the AI architect looks at the full picture like data pipelines, model deployment, integration of AI with in cloud platforms, compliance with industry rules, and how all of it will scale when usage grows.

 In short, they make sure AI solutions are not just accurate in the lab but reliable, secure, and cost-effective in the real world.